mmistakes/made-mistakes-jekyll/src/_posts/articles/2007-06-10-tale-two-sisters-impressions.md

 ---
-title: "Almost the Film Version of Fatal Frame"
+title: "Almost the film version of Fatal Frame"
 excerpt: "A Korean horror flick that reminded me of the Fatal Frame video game franchise."
 image:
   cover: false